-One of the most recent developments in immunotherapy has been made by Eduard Batlle ICREA researcher at IRB Barcelona.
+One of the most recent developments in immunotherapy has been made by Eduard Batlle ICREA researcher at IRB Barcelona and a CIBERONC member.
 In a study published in Nature, the scientists have identified the molecule that allows tumour cells to evade the action of the immune system in advanced colon cancer.
 Moreover, they have reversed the situation, preventing the occurrence of metastasis and curing experimental animal models.
 “The challenge is now to translate this to clinical practice,” explains Batlle.

 “The coming years will bring about significant advances in our understanding of why metastatic cells have a particular metabolism,” says Salvador Aznar Benitah.
 Cancer cells need a lot of energy to metastasize to distant sites and to acquire genetic alterations that make them stronger.
 Identifying the alterations that distinguish them from the population of tumour cells that lack invasive capacity is one of the scientific challenges to be tackled.
 “Once armed with this knowledge, it will be possible to develop treatments that specifically target the metabolic weak spots of metastatic cells,” he explains.